Hyper-V Virtual Disk Operations: Compact, Convert, Expand, and Shrink – How to Guide and Tips.

 2. Clic Prossimo;

-3. Fare clic su Browse to select your disk for operations;
+3. Fare clic su Sfoglia to select your disk for operations;

 4. After Disk is selected click Prossimo;